(I may earn a small commission from the products mentioned in this post.)

 Getting into his small car was a bit difficult.
 At first I tried to get in the back seat in order to elevate my leg.
 That was not so easy so I opted for the passenger front seat.

 With some help I was seated and on my way home.
 I suggest you bring the biggest most comfortable car you can find for the ride home.
+I suggest you have someone with a medium to large car pick you up from the hospital.
 I only had a 20-minute ride home during which the pain was not bothersome.

 Getting out of the car took some time.
 I was in the garage so I only had a short walk (no stairs) with my walker to my living room where I plopped down in my reclining chair.